Here’s the first chapter from TOUCHED, a lighthearted fantasy romance.

 Cami stepped towards the car.

-I hope you enjoyed reading this first chapter!
+Thanks so much for reading and I hope you enjoyed this free first chapter!